 CMHC 670/671 Comprehensive Examination

 All counseling students in the Master of Arts in Clinical Mental Health Counseling program must pass a comprehensive examination before their degree will be conferred.
-The Liberty University Graduate Department of Counseling is utilizing the Counselor Preparation Comprehensive Examination (CPCE), published by the Center for Credentialing and Education, Inc. (CCE), which is an affiliate of the National Board for Certified Counselors, Inc. (NBCC), for the majority of the examination.
+The Liberty University Department of Counselor Education and Family Studies is utilizing the Counselor Preparation Comprehensive Examination (CPCE), published by the Center for Credentialing and Education, Inc. (CCE), which is an affiliate of the National Board for Certified Counselors, Inc. (NBCC), for the majority of the examination.

 Students who are enrolled in the 60-hour Clinical Mental Health Counseling & Marriage and Family Counseling programs must successfully pass both the CMHC 670: Counselor Preparation Comprehensive Examination (CPCE) and CMHC 671: Integration exam.

 Requirements to Register for the Exam